Ginsburg Institute for Health Equity at Nemours Children’s Health

 Program Coordinator

 Fednise Frederique assists in the planning and project management of the Ginsburg Health Equity Scholars Program.
-This includes tracking program performance, promoting team collaboration among the scholars, and identifying networking opportunities.
+This includes tracking program performance, promoting team collaboration among the scholars and identifying networking opportunities.

-Frederique earned her bachelor’s degree in health sciences with a concentration in public and global health from Florida Atlantic University.
-She also holds a master’s in health administration (MHA) from the University of Central Florida.
+Frederique earned her bachelor’s degree in Health Sciences with a concentration in public and global health from Florida Atlantic University.
+She also holds a master’s in Health Administration (MHA) from the University of Central Florida.

 Angelo Leto Barone